jondwaite/jondwaite.github.io/content/post/2021-10-22-using-api-tokens-for-vcd-10-3-1-from-powercli-and-terraform.md

 Disconnect-CIServer -Server $vcdhost -Confirm:$false
 </pre>

-Usage should be pretty straightforward &#8211; just change the variables at the top of the file for the VCD Organization code, VCD API hostname and the Token generated in the VCD UI and the commands at the bottom of the file as appropriate.
+Usage should be pretty straightforward - just change the variables at the top of the file for the VCD Organization code, VCD API hostname and the Token generated in the VCD UI and the commands at the bottom of the file as appropriate.

 For Terraform, we can use a small Bash script in a similar way to set a `VCD_TOKEN` environment variable which can then be consumed by the [VCD Terraform Provider][3] to authenticate when applying Terraform plans.
 This script is in the [Github repository][2] as `vcd-token.sh`.

 <pre class="EnlighterJSRAW" data-enlighter-language="shell">#!/bin/bash

-org="&lt;VCD Organization Code&gt;"
+org="<VCD Organization Code>"
-vcdhost="&lt;VCD Hostname&gt;"
+vcdhost="<VCD Hostname>"
-token="&lt;VCD API Token String&gt;"
+token="<VCD API Token String>"

 uri="https://$vcdhost/oauth/tenant/$org/token?grant_type=refresh_token&refresh_token=$token"
 accesstok=`curl -s -k -X POST $uri -H "Accept: application/json" | jq -r '.access_token'`
 headers=`curl -s -H "Accept: application/*+xml;version=36.1" -H "Authorization: Bearer $accesstok" -k -I -X GET https://$vcdhost/api/session` export VCD_TOKEN=`echo "$headers" | grep X-VMWARE-VCLOUD-ACCESS-TOKEN: | cut -f2- -d: | awk '{$1=$1};1'`</pre>

-The easiest way to use this is to save as a shell script (and make executable) and then &#8216;dot source&#8217; this `. ./vcd-token.sh` or `source ./vcd-token.sh` prior to applying any Terraform plan that requires the token to be set.
+The easiest way to use this is to save as a shell script (and make executable) and then 'dot source' this `. ./vcd-token.sh` or `source ./vcd-token.sh` prior to applying any Terraform plan that requires the token to be set.

 Note that this script uses [jq][4] to parse the initial returned JSON so this will need to be available in the environment too.